PrashamTrivedi/fcmutils/README.md

 ## Managing topics

-Using above apis soon, it will know topics subscribed to given device and will let you manage topics subscription and removal.
+Using above apis it will know topics subscribed to given device and will let you manage topics subscription.